masak/strangelyconsistent-blog-posts/where-in-the-sky.markdown

 I haven't written any code yet, so consider this a kind of statement of intent.
 I know there must be oodles of "night sky" apps and desktop programs that already present this information... but my goal is to make the calculation myself, with a program, and to get it right.
 Lovingly handcrafted planetary positions.

-It would also be nice to be able to ask "Where on the sky is the moon?" (that one's easy to double-check) or "Where on the sky is the International Space station?".
+It would also be nice to be able to ask "Where in the sky is the moon?" (that one's easy to double-check) or "Where in the sky is the International Space station?".
 If anything, that ought to be a much simpler calculation, since these orbit Earth.

 Once I can reliably calculate all the positions, being able to know at what time things rise and set would also be very useful.